alttch/eva3/doc/uc/uc_api.rst

 groups - get item group list
 ----------------------------

-Returns the list of the item groups.
+Get the list of the item groups.
 Useful i.e. for the custom interfaces.

 Parameters: